aatishb/paths-through-poverty/README.md

-# paths-through-poverty
+# Paths Through Poverty

-## An playable post exploring the statistics faced by low-income males in the United States
+A playable post exploring the statistics faced by low-income males in the United States.

+Inspired by Nicky Case's [Schools and Prisons simulator](http://ncase.me/prison-wip/model.html)